yakanho/training/labs/DNS/Lab 1 - Configure zone.md

-Restart the DNS service and verify its status.
+Reload the DNS service to consider the last configuration and verify its status.
 You should see an output as the below

 ```
 root@soa:/var/lib$ sudo rndc reload